How “free” is Canadian healthcare?

 2. It’ll follow you no matter what.

-Depending on where you work, you might not even have access to traditional workplace benefits.
+Depending on where or how you work, you might not even have access to traditional workplace benefits.

-- Retired: Private health insurance is a key component of retirement planning.
+Private Health Insurance is a key component of retirement planning.
 The 2019 Sun Life Barometer also found that 21% of retired Canadians have persistent health issues and 17% of retirees have family members with various health conditions.
 Meanwhile, 15% had to dip into their savings to cover the costs of a serious health event.

 3. It’ll save you money.